Tree Planting and Trimming

 How much do we prune?

 Pruning clearances depend on tree species and growth patterns and the voltage of nearby power lines.
 Around distribution lines, which are typically found in neighborhoods, we provide at least 10 feet of clearance.
 Fast-growing species (willow, Siberian elm, cottonwood, and box elder) require 14 feet of clearance while slow-growing species (spruce and oak) require at least 10 feet of clearance.
+One challenge of utility right-of-way trimming is to remove enough material to comply with the Oregon Public Utility Commission's minimum clearance requirements until we return to trim in 2-3 years.

 Sometimes the best solution to tree and power line conflicts is tree removal.
 We work with neighborhoods to remove problem trees, particularly in cases where they require repeated pruning.
 Tree removal is especially important where pruning alone cannot achieve safe clearance from power lines.